-All curriculum is written by a credentialed teacher and/or content specialist.
+All curriculum is written by a credentialed teacher and/or single subject specialist.
 Each grade level and subject is specifically created to ensure it is challenging, relevant, coherent, and offers students choice in their learning.

-All curriculum development is overseen by the Assistant Superintendent - Personalized Learning who employs specialist in K-8 and all subject areas.
+All curriculum development is overseen by the Director of Instructional Support, who employs specialist in K-8 and all subject areas.
 Access to all course materials are available online.